 The Medical School and UW Physicians suffer from an overdose of managerialism and it is costing the UWP faculty millions of dollars.
 High-handed governance and secret decisions have damaged not only the finances but the morale of this key unit.
-Last May the Faculty Council on Faculty Affairs reported on these problems.1 Daylight is desperately needed in this part of campus.
+Daylight is desperately needed in this part of campus.

 Managerialism and high-handedness has also been a problem with parts of the Central Administration.
 We hope you will take a close look at the Vice Provost's office.
-Too many decisions on too many different matters are made at that level, and there is no transparency about what is decided and why.
+Too many decisions on too many different matters are made at that level.
 Please also consider the adjudication system.
-The University Handbook guarantees faculty access to a fair and independent process for resolving disputes, but that process is in trouble due to improper use of attorneys and interference by the previous administration.
+The University Handbook guarantees faculty access to a fair and independent process for resolving disputes, but that process is in trouble due to improper use of attorneys and interference and veto verdicts by the previous administration.

 Managerialism is showing up also in the distribution of resources.
 Over the past decade, as budget crises have followed one upon another, decisions have been made (somewhere?) to starve parts of the institution and let others thrive.
-Arts and Science units have absorbed most of the budget cuts, resulting in a five percent reduction in the number of A&S faculty and an equally large decline in Teaching Assistant positions.
-It has also meant that salaries in those units have stagnated.
-But other units have gained resources and increased salaries and beyond that have been given increased autonomy in the use of monies, including tuition revenues.
-These decisions have never been discussed with the Faculty Senate, indeed they have never been acknowledged by the central administration.
-They need to be daylighted.
+Arts and Science units have absorbed most of the budget cuts, which has resulted in an almost 10 percent reduction in the number of A&S faculty and an equally large decline in Teaching Assistant positions.
+It has also meant that salaries in those units have stagnated or fallen.
+But other units have gained resources and increased salaries and most disturbingly have been given increased autonomy in the use of monies.
+These decisions have never been discussed with the Faculty